AllStarLink/ASL3-Manual/docs/developers/api.md

       }
 ```

-All other HTTP methods or malformed JSON wil be ignored.
+All other HTTP methods or malformed JSON will be ignored.